-Allowance for loan losses - The allowance for loan losses is established as losses are estimated to have occurred through a provision for loan losses charged to earnings.
-Loan losses are charged against the allowance when management believes the uncollectibility of a loan balance is confirmed.
+Allowance for Ioan losses - The allowance for Ioan losses is established as losses are estimated to have occurred through a provision for Ioan losses charged to earnings.
+Loan losses are charged against the allowance when management believes the uncollectability of a Ioan balance is confirmed.
 Subsequent recoveries, if any, are credited to the allowance.

-The allowance for loan losses is evaluated on a regular basis by management and is based on management's periodic review of the collectibility of the loans in light of historical experience, the nature and volume of the loan portfolio, adverse situations that may affect the borrower's ability to repay, estimated value of any underlying collateral, and prevailing economic conditions.
+The allowance for loan losses is evaluated on a regular basis by management and is based on management's periodic review of the collectability of the loans in light of historical experience, the nature and volume of the loan portfolio, adverse situations that may affect the borrower's ability to repay, estimated value of any underlying collateral, and prevailing economic conditions.
 This evaluation is inherently subjective in that it requires estimates that are susceptible to significant revision as more information becomes available.